-DESCRIBE CONCERNS In as much detail as possible, please describe the s necific concern(s relevant to Prevent.
-DESCRIBE CONCERNIO in as mach actan as possible, picase acserbe tires pecific confectings / I CIC Valle to I I CVCIIC.
+DESCRIBE CONCERNS In as much detail as possible, please describe the specific concern(s) relevant to Prevent.

 Please Describe

 FOR EXAMPLE:

 - How / why did the Individual come to your organisation's notice in this instance? - Does it involve a specific event?
 What happened?
 Is it a combination of factors?
 Describe them. - Has the Individual discussed personal travel plans to a warzone or countries with similar concerns?
 Where?
 When?
 How? - Does the Individual have contact with groups or individuals that cause you concern?
 Who?
 Why are they concerning?
 How frequent is this contact? - Is there something about the Individual's mobile phone, internet or social media use that is worrying to you?
 What exactly?
 How do you have access to this information? - Has the Individual expressed a desire to cause physical harm, or threatened anyone with violence?
 Who?
 When?
 Can you remember what was said / expressed exactly? - Has the Individual shown a concerning interest in hate crimes, or extremists, or terrorism?
 Consider any extremist ideology, group or cause, as well as support for "school-shooters" or public-massacres, or murders of public figures. - Please describe any other concerns you may have that are not mentioned here.